rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 {: align="left" title="Access Control for Push Updates"}

 A publisher MUST allow for the possibility that a subscription's selection filter references nonexistent data or data that a receiver is not allowed to access.
 Such support permits a receiver the ability to monitor the entire lifecycle of some datastore tree without needing to explicitly enumerate every individual datastore node.
 If, after access control has been applied, there are no objects remaining in an update record, then the effect varies given if the subscription is a periodic or on-change subscription.
 For a periodic subscription, an empty "push-update" notification MUST be sent, so that clients do not get confused into thinking that an update was lost.
 For an on-change subscription, a "push-update" notification MUST NOT be sent, so that clients remain unaware of changes made to nodes they don't have read-access for.
-By the same token, changes to objects that are filtered MUST NOT affect any dampening intervals.

 A publisher MAY choose to reject an "establish-subscription" request that selects nonexistent data or data that a receiver is not allowed to access.
 The error identity "unchanging-selection" SHOULD be returned as the reason for the rejection.
 In addition, a publisher MAY choose to terminate a dynamic subscription or suspend a configured receiver when the authorization privileges of a receiver change or the access controls for subscribed objects change.
 In that case, the publisher SHOULD include the error identity "unchanging-selection" as the reason when sending the "subscription-terminated" or "subscription-suspended" notification, respectively.
 Such a capability enables the publisher to avoid having to support continuous and total filtering of a subscription's content for every update record.
 It also reduces the possibility of leakage of access-controlled objects.